Stob Fear-tomhais, Ceann na Baintighearna, Creag Mhor

-Reached Bealach Driseach and again followed the fenceposts up the Graham Creag Mhor.
+Reached Bealach Driseach and again followed the fenceposts up the Fiona Creag Mhor.
 Didn't take long to ascend this hill from the bealach.
 Was glad to reach the summit and stop for a bite to eat (My Kings House cooked breakfast must have worn off by now)

 Summit of Creag Mhor:

 From the summit of Creag Mhor, I descended directly towards Ballimore Farm.